-So here’s the thing.
+So here’s the thing about major incidents.
 As a Major Incident Manager or Problem Manager, you can do all the ITIL or IT service management (ITSM) training in the world, but nothing can really prepare you for your first ever major incident or crisis.
 It’s definitely something that becomes easier with experience.

-I’ve been a Problem Manager, on and off, for years, so here are my ten top tips for dealing with a crisis without hiding under your desk, chain-smoking, or mainlining vodka.Here @Vawns shares her top 13 tips for dealing with a crisis that doesn't involve hiding under your desk, chain-smoking, or mainlining vodka. #ITSM #ServiceDesk #ITIL Click To Tweet
+I’ve been a Problem Manager, on and off, for years, so here are my thirteen top tips for dealing with a major incident management crisis without hiding under your desk, chain-smoking, or mainlining vodka.Here @Vawns shares her top 13 tips for dealing with a crisis that doesn't involve hiding under your desk, chain-smoking, or mainlining vodka. #ITSM #ServiceDesk #ITIL Click To Tweet

 Tip 1: Keep calm (even though it’s a major incident)

-Easier said than done, I know.
+Easier said than done with a major incident, I know.
 It’s hard being the calm, sensible one when everyone else is losing it, so I’ve mastered the art of pretending.
-The idea is to have an outward appearance of calm; because if you’re calm, the people around you will start to calm down, and you effectively take the sense of panic out of the situation.
+The idea is to have an outward appearance of calm during a major incident; because if you’re calm, the people around you will start to calm down, and you effectively take the sense of panic out of the situation.

 It might sound obvious, but when you’re dealing with a major incident or crisis, panicking isn’t going to help anyone.

 Tip 2: Look after your people in a major incident

 Is anyone in immediate danger because of the major incident?